Funding

 Funding Source

-Once you create a source, you can add one or multiple contacts to it.
-The Funding Source entry will also display all Funding Agreements and associated Funding Disbursals.
-You can add and delete agreements and disbursals from this location as well.
+Once you create a Source, you can add one or multiple contacts to it.
+The Funding Source entry will also display all associated Funding Agreements and Disbursals.
+You can add and delete Agreements and Disbursals from this location as well.

 The Funding tab, with the information for a specific source shown on the right.